hyeongyukim/GSoC2021/report.md

 I would like to appreciate all LLVM community member for their help during this project.
 Thanks for my mentors Juneyoung Lee and Nuno Lopes for patient guide through the entire process.
-And I also thanks to all reviewers of my code.
+And I also thank to all reviewers of my code.